SERIALS, CEREALS & PREMIUMS

 Before ratings were developed, radio advertisers sought a way to measure a program's audience size and its effectiveness as a vehicle for their messages.
 This was especially true of daytime radio where audience polling wasn't introduced until 1938.

-The origins of mail-order premiums for this purpose has been traced to the marketing of Mineralava facial mudpacks in late 1922 when the company sponsored the 15-minute talk, How I Make Up For The Movies, by actress Marion Davies and offered an autographed photo of the blonde movie star to all who requested it.
+The origins of mail-order premiums for this purpose has been traced to the marketing of Mineralava facial mudpacks in late 1922 when the company sponsored the 15-minute talk on WEAF/New York City, How I Make Up For The Movies, by actress Marion Davies and offered an autographed photo of the blonde movie star to all who requested it.
+The offer resulted in hundreds of responses.

 A decade later, another popular blonde, (or redhead), Little Orphan Annie, became the undisputed Queen of Radio Premiums.
 Created by cartoonist Harold Gray for The Chicago Tribune in August, 1924, Annie began her radio run on the Tribune’s WGN in 1930.
 The weekday afternoon serial moved to NBC in 1931 where the Swiss chocolate-malt milk flavoring powder Ovaltine used it to become a nationally known product.
 Over 60 different premiums - mugs, rings, badges, photos and other miscellaneous items - were offered for proofs of Ovaltine purchase by the show over its eleven years on the air.